top of page

 Allows deaf users to type or read messages during phone calls via a relay assistant.

-A written version of spoken content, useful for reviewing after meetings, calls, or recordings.
+A written version of spoken content for reviewing after meetings, calls, or recordings.

 Transcript